The Gold Scales Site Portal

 In other guru lines related to Babaji are Shibendu Lahiri in India and Swami Satyeswarananda Giri in the United States.
 I have commented on output by these two here and there.

-There are various forms of kriya yoga, and different organisations to spread them.
+There are variants of kriya yoga, and different organisations to spread them.
+And there is the free method of ujjayi ("bold breath").

-I will tell about SRF, that is, Yogananda's Self-Realization Fellowship first.
-It is dominated by and favouring blind submission to authority, and is structured to concentrate power in a leader or a leader group that consists of monks and/or nuns.
-They decide some sides to the organisation, but claim they obey their leader, Yogananda, are devoted and humble, and that sort of speech that serves monastics, but not free people.
+B. As for SRF, that is, Yogananda's Self-Realization Fellowship, it is dominated by submission to authority, and is structured to concentrate power in a leader group that consists of monk(s) and/or nuns.
+They decide some sides to the organisation, often saying they obey their leader, Yogananda, are devoted and humble, and that sort of speech that serves monastics, but not free people.

 However, they obey their long gone leader selectively and not gently enough for all monastics either.
 Around 2002 one third of the SRF monastics left the SRF premises, for example.
 Some of them have had severe adaptation problems afterward.